ScriptoWhisp/intern-decision-engine-backend/conclusion.md

   - Rejecting if no valid solution exists.
 - The updates enhance **readability** and **reliability** of the solution, making it easier to maintain in the future.
 - The primary improvement is the **correct implementation** of finding an “optimal” combination of loan amount and period in compliance with the specification.

+For a more detailed overview of the changes, please refer to the commit history https://github.com/ScriptoWhisp/intern-decision-engine-backend/pull/1/commits